 From a scientific perspective, coding can also be used to facilitate experiment design using processors such as the Arduino and Raspberry Pi (the latter of which predominantly uses Python), allowing for measurements, automation, and prototyping.
 The Xtralien Python distribution can be used to communicate with the X100 if you have intermediate to advanced coding skills.

 Beyond this DIY approach, there are systems available to help simplify commonly-used measurements.
-One such example are Ossila’s Turnkey Systems, which are test and measurement systems with complimentary PC software for thin-film device characterisation.
+One such example are Ossila’s test and measurement systems, which include complimentary PC software for thin-film device characterisation.
 These systems are are built on the same Xtralien system (that the tutorials are based around).